dpshenoy/datatech2019/plotly-flask/README.md

 The container runs a [gunicorn] WSGI server to serve up the Flask app (versus directly running Flask's development server, which is unsuited for production use).

-The docker-compose.yaml file maps the container port 5000 out to the same host machine port number for reaching the running app.
-To view the plot, open http://localhost:5000/ in your browser.
+The docker-compose.yaml file maps the container port 5000 out to host machine port number 5001.
+To reach the running app, open http://localhost:5001/ in your browser.

 Optionally do `make shell` if you need to work inside the container.
 Stop and remove the running container with `make down`.